 • Add the moong dal, rice to a bowl or strainer and wash them well.

-• Start instant pot in sauté mode and heat ghee in it.
+• Start the Instant Pot in sauté mode and heat ghee in it.
 Add cumin seeds, black peppercorns, asafoetida, curry leaves, and cashews.

-• Saute till the cashews are lightly roasted.
-Take out half of the tempering and reserve for later.
+• Sauté till the cashews are lightly roasted.
+Take out half of the tempering and reserve it for later.
 Add green chili and ginger.

 added cashews in intant pot